NEW + ORIGINAL WORK

 Art Rooms, Nicosia, Cyprus

-NEW + ORIGINAL WORK marked a significant point in the recalibration of my practice — not as a retrospective, but as a living archive, a shuffled poetics of past and present.
+NEW + ORIGINAL WORK signalled a significant point in the recalibration of my practice — not as a retrospective, but as a living archive, a shuffled poetics of past and present.
 First exhibited at Art Rooms in Nicosia, Cyprus, in 2018, the exhibition staged three decades of work not through a chronology of achievements, but through a grammar of recurrence.
-It placed at its core a boxed edition of triadic poetry postcards — each one a conjunction of image and text, historical work and fresh utterance.
+At its core was a boxed edition of Trids — works composed through triadic relations of image, text, and utterance.
 These were not captions or documentation.
 They were artworks: portable, repeatable, reshufflable.

 The exhibition resisted the traditional retrospective logic of fixity, hierarchy, and enclosure.
 Instead, it foregrounded multiplicity, movement, and the interplay between voice, image, and place.
 At the heart of the edition sat a new essay by Heather H. Yeung — itself distributed across the cards, its paragraphs embedded as fragments in the visual field.
 This allowed the essay to be read in any order, reordered by the hand of the viewer-reader, and carried away.

-The triadic poetry — once termed ‘vishaiku’ in earlier institutional publicity — is more usefully understood in this context as part of a longer heritage: Druidic triads, ritual utterance, topogrammatical incantation.
-These are not aphorisms but invocations, binding image and site and language into a practice of public thinking.
+The triadic poetry — once termed Vishaiku in earlier institutional publicity — is more usefully understood within a longer heritage: Druidic triads, ritual utterance, topogrammatical incantation.
+In recent years this form has evolved into the Trid, a continuing practice of triadic composition.
+These are not aphorisms but invocations, binding image, site, language, and time — works that re-enter their own histories, reconstituting what was past as living present.

 -